mweibel/react-date-picker/README.md

 ## Please note:
 This is not the official repo.
 I created this repo because the official repo at [zippyui/react-date-picker](https://github.com/zippyui/react-date-picker) disappeared (the whole organisation did so).

+This package is published as `react-date-picker-reborn` (`npm install react-date-picker-reborn`).
+Unless someone is willing to take over, I'll just do maintenance.
+This means:
+- No new features
+- Bugs may get resolved
+- PRs fixing bugs will be resolved
+- Upgrades of dependencies will be done from time to time

+## Old README

 <!-- [![Circle CI](https://circleci.com/gh/zippyui/react-date-picker/tree/master.svg?style=svg)](https://circleci.com/gh/zippyui/react-date-picker/tree/master) -->

 <img src="http://npm.packagequality.com/badge/react-date-picker.png"/>